slds-lmu/lecture_i2ml/README.md

 - Are you an ML expert and like the course, but have some feedback or consider extending it?
   Write an email to Bernd and Fabian (see *Team* page).
 - Are you a student taking the lecture - either at the LMU or online - and you spotted a typo, think we should rephrase something be or even would like to provide a new quiz question or coding example?
 Please consider providing a pull request.
+To do so, please check out the *devel* branch of the repo and add your fixes there.
+Writing an e-mail with suggested improvements is obviously very welcome as well!